-Tax crimes include all crimes that are under the jurisdiction of the Criminal Investigation Division (CID) of the IRS or the Tax Enforcement Unit of the Michigan Department of Treasury.
+Tax crimes include all crimes that are under the jurisdiction of the Criminal Investigation Division (CID) of the IRS.
 While there are dozens of criminal offenses defined in the state and federal tax codes, they generally all fall under one of two categories:

 - Crimes related to the filing of the return and

 - Crimes related to the failure to file a return.

 The most common crime related to the filing of a return is criminal tax evasion, which, at the Federal level, carries a maximum penalty of 5 years in prison and a $250,000 fine for individuals plus the cost of prosecution.

 Criminal Tax Fraud

 For taxpayers charged with criminal tax fraud for failing to file a return, the penalties can be almost as severe: up to five years in prison plus a fine of up to $25,000.
 In addition to the tax crime provisions of the Internal Revenue Code, CID is also charged with enforcing certain other financial crimes, including: money laundering, structuring transactions to avoid reporting requirements, and aiding and abetting another in the commission of tax evasion.

 Tax Preparers Can Be Charged Too